wcbdata/materials-imaging/readme.md

 Consult the article for details and examples of how to run the labs.

 ## To-do Items
-* Add visualization for features identified in images
+- [ ] Add visualization for features identified in images
-* Add TensorFlow to analyze images
+- [ ] Add TensorFlow to analyze images
-* Clean up Zeppelin visualizations and search interfaces
+- [ ] Clean up Zeppelin visualizations and search interfaces

+## License
+Project content is licensed under GNU AFFERO GENERAL PUBLIC LICENSE Version 3 except where original licenses such as ASF or GPL apply to source material as noted.